facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

 ```

 The Structurd Configs below are stored as db/mysql and db/postgresql.
 They will be used as schema
-when we load the corresponding config files.
+when we load their corresponding config files.

 ```python title="my_app.py"
 @dataclass